The Shining (miniseries): Reception

 The first part of The Shining garnered 19.8 million viewers, ranking #12 for the week with a household rating of 12.5 and a market share of 19.
 The second part also ranked #12 for the week, with 18.3 million viewers, a 12.1 rating and a 20 share.
 The third part ranked #14 for the week, with 18.2 million viewers, an 11.9 rating and a 16 share.

 The Shining opened to overwhelming praise from critics when it aired in 1997, which included a ten-out-of-ten review from TV Guide.
 The miniseries' "carefully" and "masterfully crafted" pacing was highlighted by several reviewers, including Ray Richmond of Variety, who also noted its "edge-of-your-seat creepiness" and "surprising emotional complexity and depth."
 The depth and creepiness was also praised by Ken Tucker of Entertainment Weekly.
 However, Tom Shales of The Washington Post advised his readers to "avoid [the miniseries] like the plague, because it is the plague."

-Rotten Tomatoes does not show any critics' rating.
 On Metacritic, it has a weighted average score of 61 out of 100 based on reviews from 14 critics, indicating "generally favorable reviews".
 Drew Grant of The New York Observer, in 2014, ranked the miniseries as the worst made-for-TV King adaptation.